cheetawolf/hangpy/README.md

 # hangpy
-Hangman executed in the python terminal, with user and admin features
+Hangman game that can be played in the python terminal, with user and admin features

 WORK IN PROGRESS!